 To adopt actuarial assumptions.

-June 30, 1997 and every 5 years thereafter, the actuary, as technical advisor,
+At least once every 3 years, the actuary, as technical advisor,

 shall make an actuarial

 investigation into the mortality, service and compensation experience of the